Coding-Coach/find-a-mentor/README.md

 **Please read our [Mentorships Guideline](https://docs.google.com/document/d/1zKCxmIh0Sd4aWLiQncICOGm6uf38S0kJ0xb0qErNFVA/edit?ts=5dc96ff1)**

 1. Go to https://mentors.codingcoach.io/
+2. Register (or Login)
-1. Search for a mentor - use the filters for better matching
+3. Search for a mentor - use the filters for better matching
-1. Find one or more?
-Register to get their details.
+4. Find one or more?
+Hit the "Apply" button in their card
-1. Reach out to them.
+5. Fill the request form
+6. Wait for the mentor accept your request (We'll send you an email either if the mentor accepts or declines your request)
+7. Contact them using one of their channels

+We're aware that some mentors are not active and we are working on ways to keep only the active mentors.
+If you didn't receive any response, you can apply to more mentors.
+**Don't forget** to let the the other mentors to know once you started a mentorship.

 ## Want to be a mentor?